tangentsoft/pidp8i/examples/README.md

     programs.

-3. Copy the `*.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][1].
+3. Copy the `*.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][mount].
 This is the fastest method.

 ## Toggling Programs in Via the Front Panel

-Take `add.lst` as an example, in which you will find three columns of numbers on the code-bearing lines:
+Take [`add.lst`][lst] as an example, in which you will find three columns of numbers on the code-bearing lines:

     10 00200 7300
     11 00201 1206